 Your boat may be equipped with one or more USB receptacles for charging mobile devices; it cannot be used for uploading data or music.
-Each receptacle has a maximum output current of 2.1 A DC.
+Each receptacle has a maximum output current of 2.1 A DC and is equipped with a 2A in-line fuse.